FirstKlaas/neobee/documentation/source/getting_started.rst

     neobee 192.168.4.1 -i configuration.json --save --reset

 The board will reset and connect to the configured wifi network.
-If the board is not abled to connect to the wifi network, it will again setup an access point.
+If the board is not able to connect to the wifi network, it will again setup an access point.

 .. _github_firmware: https://github.com/FirstKlaas/neobee/tree/master/neobee_firmware/firmware